The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO: Detection rate

 We compute the detection rate by integrating the cosmological merger rate $R(z_m) = \frac{dN}{dm_1 dm_2 dV_c dt_m}$ per unit masses, per unit comoving volume, per unit time as measured in the source frame at the redshift of the merger as in Eq.
-(5) of \citet{2015ApJ...806..263D}, i.e.
+(5) of \citet{2015ApJ...806..263D}, that is

 where the factor $\frac{dt_m}{dt_{det}}=\frac{1}{1+z_m}$ account for the difference in clock rates at merger and at the detector and $p_\mathrm{det}$ is the detection probability accounting for the detector's selection effects.
-The integration over the comoving volume can be calculated with a change of variable over the redshift of merger, i.e. $dV_c = \frac{dV_c}{dz_m} d z_m$, where
+The integration over the comoving volume can be calculated with a change of variable over the redshift of merger, namely $dV_c = \frac{dV_c}{dz_m} d z_m$, where

 and $D_c(z)$ is the comoving distance which is related to the luminosity distance as $D_L(z) = D_c(z) (1+z)$ and is computed as follows